AR

 (d) The Department may elect to appear by teleconference or videoconference.

-If there are separate matters that involve similar issues of law or fact and identical or related parties, the matters may be consolidated if it appears that consolidation would promote the just, speedy, and inexpensive resolution of the proceedings and would not unduly prejudice the rights of a party, including the Taxpayer’s right to confidentiality.
+(a) If there are separate matters that involve similar issues of law or fact and identical or related parties, the matters may be consolidated if it appears that consolidation would promote the just, speedy, and inexpensive resolution of the cases and would not unduly prejudice the rights of a party, including the Taxpayer’s right to confidentiality.

 (a) Unless a filing is rejected by the Commission, a document is deemed filed on the earlier of: